OilerNetwork/pitchlake_starknet/documentation.md

 **The Auction Starts**

-Once a round’s auction starts, its state becomes _Auctioning_, it becomes the **current** round in the vault, and the next option round is deployed..
+Once a round’s auction starts, its state becomes _Auctioning_ and it becomes the **current** round in the vault.
+At this time, the next option round is deployed.
 While a round is _Auctioning_, OBs can submit bids using the `OptionRound::place_bid(amount, price)` entry point:

-`amount:` The max amount of funds being bid.
+> `amount:` The max amount of funds OB is bidding.

-`price:` The max price per option OB is bidding per option.
+> `price:` The max price per individual option that OB is bidding.

 **The Auction Ends**

-Once the option bidding period has passed, the auction can end, updating the round’s state to _Running_ (remaining the **current** round in the vault).
+Once the option bidding period has passed, the auction can end, updating the round’s state to _Running_ (while remaining the **current** round in the vault).
 Pitchlake will use a fair batch auction to settle these auctions.
 A technical overview of these fair batch auctions can can be found [here](https://docs.cow.fi/cow-protocol/concepts/introduction/batch-auctions), and some examples are discussed later in this crash course.

 When the auction settles, the **clearing price** is calculated.
 This is the price per individual option.
-With this clearing price, we can calculate how many options each OB receives from their bids, along with how much of each OBs’ bids go used & unused.
+With this clearing price, we can calculate how many options each OB will receive, along with how much of each OBs’ bids were used & unused.

 The used bids are known as the **premiums**.
 They are what the OBs end up spending to obtain the options, and are paid to the LPs.
 Any bids not converted to premiums are claimable via: `OptionRound::refund_unused_bids(OB: ContractAddress).`